TaTooKa/froth/docs/source/pages/rules/adversaries.rst

 A **Nemesis** is an important adversary that is harder to take down, or a notorious obstacle that takes much more effort to bypass.
 They have double the usual HP.
 For instance, a Dragon Nemesis of Level 4 would have 28 HP (2 x 14, which would be the default value for regular adversaries of 4th Level).

+.. _challenges:

 .. tip::

-   The GM can represent any type of challenge as an Adversary (a puzzle to solve, a chase, a social debate) by abstracting it with a Level and a type (minion/regular/nemesis) and using its HP as its duration.
+   The GM can represent any type of **challenge** as an Adversary (a puzzle to solve, a chase, a social debate) by abstracting it with a Level and a type (minion/regular/nemesis) and using its HP as its duration.

 Sample Adversaries
 ~~~~~~~~~~~~~~~~~~